shriram1803/attendance-tracker/README.md

 A very simple attendance tracker built for my personal use.
-Feel free to use it if your college also has a broken student portal.
+Feel free to use it if your college too has a broken student portal.
 JK :)

 #### Building & Running Backend
 Create a .env file with the same configuration as the .sample.env file.